The Challenge in Illuminating the Invisible: Constraining LyC Escape with Bayesian Modelling and Symbolic Regression: Symbolic and Linear Regression

-We then apply our derived formula to predict the escape fractions for the LzLCS sample.
-A comparison between the escape fractions obtained from full SED fitting with \texttt{Prospector} and those predicted using our symbolic regression model is shown in Figure~\ref{fig:chisholm}.
-Our regression (Eq.~\ref{formula}) recovers $f_\mathrm{esc}^\mathrm{LyC}$ values from full \texttt{Prospector} fits within $3\sigma$, with an outlier fraction of 18\%, substantially lower than the 38\% obtained with the \citet{chisholm_far-ultraviolet_2022} relation.
-This indicates that our calibrated relation provides a more reliable reproduction of $f_\mathrm{esc}^\mathrm{LyC}$ estimates across different \texttt{Prospector} models.
-Notably, this updated relation between $\beta$ and $f_\mathrm{esc}$ is not valid for UV continuum slopes bluer than $\beta = -2.8$ and should not be extrapolated beyond the range of the training data.
+Notably, our updated relation between $\beta$ and $f_\mathrm{esc}$ is not valid for UV continuum slopes bluer than $\beta = -2.71$ and should not be extrapolated beyond the range of the training data.
 It serves as an approximate estimator of $f_\mathrm{esc}$ under specific model assumptions and is intended as a substitute only when full SED fitting is computationally prohibitive.
 The formula replicates results that can be obtained with greater precision through full SED modelling and should only be applied in contexts where the assumptions about the IMF, isochrones, etc. used in the model -- outlined in Section~\ref{sec:models} -- are appropriate.